kainlite/blog/content/blog/my_local_environment.md

 * I'm also using zsh and [oh-my-zsh](https://ohmyz.sh/) with the theme agnoster.
 I really like zsh it's fast and has some nice features like autocomplete everywhere, but again this is a matter of taste.
 * I like to take advantage of all the space in the screen, that's why AwesomeWM fits great (even that I do not use the tiling feature a lot, tabs and full screen apps), with some minor configuration I'm able to do everything from the keyboard, I use the mouse when checking emails and things like that but otherwise the keyboard is more than enough.
 * I used cowsay and ponysay in the first screenshot so you can have an idea of how the terminal looks like.
+* If you are going to use unicode I recommend you to install the fonts from nerd-fonts.

 ### Errata
 If you spot any error or have any suggestion, please send me a message so it gets fixed.